srikailash/srikailash.github.io/_posts/2020-12-21-Talks-I-would-like-to-revisit.md

 <div>
 <a href="https://jvns.ca/blog/2018/09/30/some-possible-career-goals/">Some possible career goals</a><br>
 </div>
   This post has really changed the way i look at work and career.
-Definitely recommed giving it a read
+Definitely recommed giving it a read and checking out her other posts.
 <br>
 <br>
 <div>